Adam is Counsel in the Corporate and Property practice groups at Appleby.

 He has a wealth of experience across multiple disciplines, including: all aspects of commercial and residential real estate acquisition, finance, development, leasing and disposal; corporate banking; whole loan portfolio transactions; project finance; M&A; outsourcing; and other major commercial transactions.

 Prior to joining Appleby, Adam was a partner at another law firm where he built a strong reputation for advising on the real estate, finance and corporate aspects of investment into and within the Cayman Islands, particularly in the hotel and tourism sector.
 Notably, in 2017 Adam led the legal team advising the purchaser on the largest real estate deal in the jurisdiction.

-In the 2017 edition of the Legal 500 Caribbean directory, Adam was ranked as a “Next Generation Lawyer”, being described as “extremely knowledgeable, pragmatic and reassuring to deal with.”
+Chambers & Partners ranked Adam as a Band 3 Real Estate lawyer in its 2019 Global Guide, describing him as "practical, insightful and creative".
+In the 2018 and 2019 edition of the Legal 500 Caribbean directory, Adam was ranked as a “Next Generation Lawyer”, being described as “extremely knowledgeable, pragmatic and reassuring to deal with.”